olzhas/rrt_toolbox/README.md

 solving path planning problem.
 RRT provides feasable solution if time of RRT tends to infinity.

-- RRT\* is a probabilistic algorithm for solving motion planning problem, which is similar to RRT but unlike RRT provides faster rate of convergance to the feasable solution.
+- RRT\* is a sampling-based algorithm for solving motion planning problem, which is an probabilistically optimal variant of RRT.
+RRT* converges to the optimal solution asymptotically.

-- RRT\*FN also is a probabilistic algorithm based on RRT\*.
+- RRT\*FN is a sampling-based algorithm based on RRT\*.
-RRT\*FN inherents faster rate of convergence to the feasable solution, however RRT\*FN implements it using less memory.
+RRT\*FN inherents asymptotical convergence to the optimal solution, however RRT\*FN implements it using less memory.

 ## How to use